sowjanya-ananthasetty/Employee-Analytics-SQL/README.md

 ## Project Overview

 This project focuses on analyzing employee workforce data using SQL.
-The objective was to strengthen SQL skills through real-world business analysis, reporting, data cleaning, and analytics scenarios.
+The objective was to strengthen SQL skills through real-world business analysis, reporting, data cleaning, data transformation, aggregations, and analytical problem-solving.

-The dataset contains employee information such as demographics, departments, salaries, business units, locations, and hiring details.
+The dataset contains employee information such as demographics, departments, salaries, business units, locations, hiring dates, and employee distribution across countries and cities.

 ---